 A lay preacher is an accredited church member who is authorised to conduct worship services in their own congregation and at the invitation of any other congregation.
 They must be endorsed by their church council and accredited by the presbytery.

-Five Priority Directions were identified by the 28th Synod as part of the Together on the way, enriching community journey.
+Four Priority Directions were identified by the 35th Synod as part of Project Plenty journey.
 These directions inform the way in which Synod allocates resources and plans for mission.
-The 32nd Synod revised the directions for 2016–2020.
-For more information visit the Priority Directions/2020 vision section of our website.
+For more information, visit our Priority Directions or Project Plenty.

 UnitingWorld is an agency of the Assembly.
 It connects people and church communities in Australia, the Pacific, Asia and Africa to partner in God’s mission through overcoming poverty and enabling discipleship and faith-filled action.